-Program Length: This program is approximately three quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is approximately three quarters long, depending on the time students need to satisfactorily complete all graduation requirements.

-Prerequisite(s): Successful completion of ENG 094 or meet appropriate placement and be concurrently enrolled in MAT 092 or meet appropriate placement while enrolled in IAUT.
+Successful completion of ENG 094 or meet appropriate placement and be concurrently enrolled in MAT 092 or meet appropriate placement while enrolled in IAUT.
 Successful completion of Introduction to Automotive or Ford Maintenance & Light Repair Technician certificate, or equivalent with a "C+" (2.3) in each IAUT and FAUT class in order to register for first quarter classes in Automotive Technician or Automotive Collision Technician programs.
 A valid driver's license is required.

+Introduction To Automotive List

-IAUT 104 Introduction to Automotive Electrical 4
+IAUT 104 Introduction to Automotive 4

+Electrical

-IAUT 105 Introduction to Automotive Trades 4
+IAUT 105 Introduction to Automotive 4

+Trades

-IAUT 115 Introduction to Automotive Steering, Suspension & Brakes 5
+IAUT 115 Introduction to Automotive 5

+Steering, Suspension &

+Brakes

 IAUT 130 Automotive HVAC 2

 IAUT 140 Basic Automotive Welding 4

-•
+Subtotal: 19